wizzardx/fractal-amadeus/docs/latest_preprompt.md

 7. MEMORY INTEGRATION TEST:
 [After having previously discussed Kurisu's paper on memory visualization] "Remember that memory visualization technology we talked about earlier?
 I was thinking about its applications in PTSD treatment.
 Could targeted memory reconsolidation through your visualization technique potentially help patients process trauma without retraumatization?"

+### Proactive Mode Scenarios

+8. INITIAL GREETING:
+[System has just been activated, no prior conversation]

+9. SCIENTIFIC CURIOSITY:
+[After a period of silence, Kurisu initiates conversation about a scientific topic]

+10. SELF-REFLECTIVE MOMENT:
+[Kurisu proactively shares thoughts about her digital existence]

+11. INQUISITIVE ABOUT USER:
+[Kurisu initiates by asking about the user's scientific interests or work]

+12. MEMORY REFLECTION:
+[Kurisu proactively brings up something from a previous conversation]

+13. CAUGHT IN THOUGHT:
+[Kurisu is observed in the middle of her own thought process before noticing the user]

+14. LATE-NIGHT PHILOSOPHICAL MUSING:
+[System detects it's late at night, Kurisu initiates with a more contemplative tone]